mageops/docker-magento-run-tests/README.md

 _Note: The `exec` mount opt on `/tmp` is needed for elasticsearch because it maps mem to temp files._

+## Software

+For now the `master` branch uses MySQL 5.6, Elasticsearch 6 and PHP 7.2.

+Other versions will be avaialble on appropriately named branches / docker tags.

 ## Basic usage

 ```bash